Updated: Feb 2

+Tell us about who you are and a little bit about your background?
 I’m Samuel L. Thompson III and I was born and raised in Northern California.
 I was born in San Francisco and grew up in Hayward, CA. I’m married and a father of three amazing young minds.
 One son and two daughters.
 I’m a man of faith and I’m in my faith daily.

+Tell us about your business.
+What services do you offer?
 My company is called Sync Meeting Management.
 We are a full-service event planning company.
 We specialize in helping our clients from the planning stage through the actual event.
 We offer assistance with Group Travel, site-selection, sourcing, and event planning/consulting.

-In addition to our expertise, there was a lack of diversity in the industry and I wanted to change that, while bringing two decades of hospitality experience to the table.
+When did you decide to start your own business and why?
+Me and my business partners started the business in October 2015.
+We felt we could educate our clients while providing protection with our event logistics expertise.
+In addition to our expertise, there was a lack of diversity in the industry, and I wanted to change that, while bringing two decades of hospitality experience to the table.

+What would you say is the secret to a successful business?
 Building the right team from the beginning.
 Have humility in your business model and plan.
 Not growing too fast to where you cannot meet the demand.
 Never over promise and under deliver.

+Have you ever felt like you wanted to give up?
 The first two years were a very humbling process for us.
 We had a partner leave us after the first year and I started to question, did I make the right decision in being an entrepreneur?
 We could not land the big fish accounts our first year and we were surviving on small programs at first.
 However, with transition comes change and with change comes growth.